molines/MEDWEST60/doc/Making-of-MEDWEST60.md

 #### *Decision:*
   Choice is to be made among the following:
   1. Use 198 vertical level (remember that last level is masked).
-  1. Redefine a 150 level grid with maximum depth of 3200 m (actual maximum in bathy `v1.1`)
+  1. Redefine a 150 level grid with maximum depth of 3200 m (actual maximum in bathy `v3.3`) --> Choise is made to use 198 levels (first option after bathymetry has been ceiled to 2890m).

 ### Domain decomposition
    *  This configuration is developped for running a small ensemble (10 to 20 members) at IDRIS center, on the `ada` machine (where the biggest class allows for 2048 cores).